Times Square Alliance Fellow

 The Times Square Alliance’s Policy, Planning and Research department has planned and executed some of the most prominent placemaking and capital development initiatives in New York City, including the reconstruction of Father Duffy Square and the Broadway pedestrian plazas.
 The team has also built one of the most comprehensive urban research and data analysis programs and uses research to develop and advocate for innovative urban economic development and management policies that are informed by evidence and challenge accepted norms and practices.
 The department has also been involved with an array of advocacy efforts that have resulted in innovative pedestrian and traffic improvements and newer and more appropriate regulation of the public realm.
 The Times Square Alliance is seeking a highly motivated Policy & Research Fellow interested in the growth and evolution of cities and urban and public policy to help us manage, evaluate and advocate for Times Square.

-The Operations Department works to “keep the engine of Times Square going” and is currently seeking a highly motivated, scrappy Operations Fellow.
-The Fellow would work closely with the Operations Department in assisting to improve quality of life issues, public safety and sanitation processes, and implementation of programming & event needs in the public space.
+The Operations Department works to “keep the engine of Times Square going”.
+The Operations Department is currently seeking a highly motivated, scrappy Operations-Plaza Fellow to work closely with the Operations Department in assisting with plaza event planning, to improve quality of life issues, public safety, sanitation processes, and implementation of programming & event needs in the public space.
 In Times Square every day is different; therefore, being flexible and hands-on with the ability to work in a fast-paced environment are extremely important.
 Possible projects may range from database management for recording and addressing conditions important to the district, to work force analysis, to assisting with projects related to the maintenance and operation of the department and Times Square district.
+The fellow will also become responsible for preparing the weekly Operations & Production schedule that is distributed to all Public Safety and Sanitation supervisors.
+This position is not only an office position – a lot of time will be spent outside in the elements surveying and addressing issues within the Broadway Pedestrian Plazas and around the district.

 Digital Marketing Fellowship

 The Digital Marketing Fellow will join our Communications department to help build and execute content on our social and digital marketing channels.
-We are seeking a creative storyteller who understands how to connect with social audiences through engaging copy, photo, and video content.
-The Digital Marketing Fellow will coordinate content across our social platforms (Facebook, Twitter, Instagram, and TikTok), drive engagement, and actualize their own ideas for campaigns and content.
-These projects could include capturing the experience of signature Times Square Alliance events like Solstice, Pride, and TSQ LIVE performances; interacting with Times Square business owners to promote the neighborhood's restaurants, shops, and theaters; interviewing talent or crew members of Broadway shows; or showcasing the unique plazas and public spaces that make up the Times Square district.
-The fellow will also learn how they can use data and analytics to create reports and evaluate campaigns.
+We are seeking a creative storyteller who understands how to connect with social audiences through engaging copy, images and video.
+The Digital Marketing Fellow will coordinate content across our social platforms (Instagram, TikTok, Facebook, Twitter and YouTube), drive engagement, and actualize their own ideas for campaigns and content.
+These projects could include capturing the experience of load-in or tech for a Broadway show; interviewing historians and capturing the history of Times Square’s seedy past; or exploring the creation of the new Broadway pedestrian plazas.
+The Fellow will also learn how they can use data and analytics to create reports and evaluate campaigns.
 Candidates must have strong communication skills, experience with social media, an interest in video production, and an ability to work in a fast-paced environment.

 Times Square Alliance is an equal opportunity employer.